 Are you a literary translator?
 Would you like to help increase the visibility of literary translation in reviews?
-Reading in Translation is seeking contributing reviewers and interviewers for 2016.
-Please consider reviewing a forthcoming title or interviewing a translator about a recent publication.
+Reading in Translation seeks reviews and interviews on the latest literature in translation from emerging and established active literary translators.

 Why should you review others’ translations?
 There are both altruistic and selfish motives, and all are entirely valid.

 - To support and promote the work of your colleagues